strongbox/strongbox-docs/NPM-Metadata.md

 # package.json
-Every **npm** package packed as `tgz` archive which contains [`package.json`](https://docs.npmjs.com/files/package.json) inside.
-It defines all necessary information about the package like: who developed this package, which packages it depends on, license, etc.
+Every **npm** package is packed as a `tgz` archive which contains [`package.json`](https://docs.npmjs.com/files/package.json) inside.
+It defines all the necessary information about the package like: who developed this package, which packages it depends on, license, etc.

 # Registry API
-There are different metadata levels which can be fetched using [REST API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md).
+There are different metadata levels which can be fetched using the [NPM REST API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md).

 ## Package